-It’s no secret that B2B companies have caught onto the value of account-based marketing (ABM).
-A 2020 study done by Terminus showed that almost 95% of marketers now have an active ABM program.
-While ABM began as primarily a nurture-based strategy, more and more companies are using paid media to expand and accelerate these programs, with good reason.
+While account based marketing (ABM) began as primarily a nurture-based strategy, more and more companies are using paid media to expand and accelerate these programs, with good reason.
 Running a paid media campaign through a publisher partner such as TechTarget not only lets you put your content in front of a highly targeted audience, but can provide terrific insights into the behaviors, needs, and purchase intent of people within that audience.

 Here are Steve’s top tips from that conversation.